Tired of old fashioned recipe cards scribbled on index cards or cut out of magazines? Create stunning designs on Canva in minutes.

 The beauty of it is, you won’t have to work on designing one for a long time.
 Just pick out any of the amazing, professionally-designed templates, move a few things around, change the text, fonts, images or colors and voila, you’ve got a perfect recipe card ready to be printed or shared with friends and family.
 Canva’s layouts and easy to use design tools will have you spending less time in front of the computer and more time in the kitchen doing what you really love.

-Log into Canva or sign up using your Facebook or Google account.
-Go to the home page and search for the “Recipe card” design type.
+Open Canva and search for the “Recipe Card” design type.
 Start fresh or choose a template.

 Need some inspiration?
 Browse ready-made, professionally designed recipe templates for every theme and cuisine.
 Find recipe cards for vegan meals, curries, soups, sandwiches, pizza, desserts and more.
 Click on the template you like to make it yours.